 - Insert the link-local prefix at the beginning : fe80::5074:f2ff:feb1:a87f

-- You were done!
+- You have done!

 IPv6 Unique Local Addresses

-The group fc00::/8 has not been defined yet.
+The group fc00::/8 has not defined yet.
 The group fd00::/8 is defined for /48 prefixes, formed by setting the 40 least-significant bits of the prefix to a randomly generated bit string.
 This results in the format fdxx:xxxx:xxxx:: for a prefix in this range offers a suggestion for generating the random identifier to obtain a minimum-quality result if the user does not have access to a good source of random numbers.

 IPv6 Loopback Address